-Controlling Time and Temperature During Preparation
+Controlling Time/Temperature Control for Safety Food (TCS) During Preparation

 PURPOSE: To prevent foodborne illness by limiting the amount of time that potentially hazardous foods are held in the temperature danger zone during preparation.

 SCOPE: This procedure applies to foodservice employees who prepare food.